My husband and I* find ourselves in the same type of argument, over and over again. Rinse and repeat. It goes a little like this:

-The most common female core vulnerability is the fear of abandonment: isolation, neglect, rejection, feeling alone.
+The most common female core vulnerability is the fear of abandonment: isolation, neglect, rejection, and feeling alone.

 Most women thrive on closeness and connection.
 So naturally, if there is any type of issue, she needs to talk through it to feel connected again.
 Women generally actually view a complaint as an invitation to move closer.
 We’ve had a bad day, we want to talk about it.
 We had a frustrating experience at the store, so we called up our best friend to vent.
 However…

-The most common male core vulnerability is feeling shame: embarrassment, weakness, failure, inadequacy.
+The most common male core vulnerability is feeling shame: embarrassment, weakness, failure, and inadequacy.

-Men tend to pride themselves on being able to please their partner.
+A man tends to pride himself on being able to please their partner.
 But if there is any type of issue, men may feel like they’ve let their spouse down.
 This intense feeling of shame activates their fight or flight response, making them shut down, stonewall, get angry, or defensive.